Cubic theory code[1]

 The construction is based on first constructing a model for an SPT phase [2,3], gauging its symmetries [4–13], and making all terms commute outside of the ground-state subspace by projecting them to zero flux.

-Probabilistic local cellular-automaton decoder [1].Cousins
+Probabilistic local cellular-automaton decoder [1].Fault Tolerance

 Primary Hierarchy